 The Board establishes annual performance objectives and relative weightings for the CEO and the other named executives.
-The CEO's performance objectives include the corporate scorecard and personal key focus areas which reflect the priorities for the year.
+The CEO's performance objectives are reflected in the corporate scorecard.
 Performance objectives for the other named executives include the corporate scorecard, business/functional scorecards aligned to their roles, as well as their individual key performance areas and priorities for the year.